Magical Meow Meow Taruto: Animals

-Ever since he was trapped in Iori's ceiling and Taruto rescued him, Kakipi has been Taruto's trusted sidekick.
-He appears to be a flying squirrel, but has difficulty flying.
-He was the one who came up with the idea that Taruto may be the Kinka princess, and believes this with all of his heart.
-He is usually trying to break Taruto of her lazy habits, but finds this job very difficult.
+Kakipi is a flying squirrel who ironically has difficulty flying.
+Ever since he was trapped in Iori's ceiling and Taruto rescued him, Kakipi has been Taruto's sidekick.
+He was the one who came up with the idea that Taruto may be the Kinka princess and believes this with all of his heart.
+Kakipi is usually trying to break Taruto of her lazy habits, but finds this job difficult.